LeonardSchuler/barscanner/README.md

-This project builds a Lambda image to scan barcodes from pictures.
+This project builds a minimal AWS Lambda image to scan barcodes from pictures.
 It uses SAM for building and testing.

 Run